maciejg-git/vue-use-validation/README.md

 - **onUpdateState** - optional callback to run on each update of validation state.
 This function has 3 arguments: status, state and messages.
 - **onReset** - optional callback to run on form reset.
 This can be used to perform additional actions on reset, for example set input value to its default, as internally useValidation resets only validation related data.
-For single input one validation object for that input is returned:

 ### Returns: